skywarth/annals-of-disco/software/architecture/SOLID.md

 ### Tell, don't ask

 If you hold an array/collection/generic/list etc. with type of a parent class (like so: ```List<Animal> animalsList=new List<Animal>();```), and you have condition like this while iterationg/deleting/inserting/updating over it similar to ```if(someHorse.GetType() == typeof(Dog))``` you are probably doing something wrong.
 A generic collection/array/whatever should work seamlessly with all it's children as much as possible.

+## Interface Segregation

+"No clients should be forced to depend on methods it does not use"

+What the hell, this is the same as Liskov substitution ??

+Whatever methods does an interface has, it should be present (and non-blank) in those who implement it.
+Also don't group unrelated behavior in one interface.
+Split them.